 Don’t do it.

-Further, you don’t owe Beethoven anything.
+What’s more, you don’t owe Beethoven anything.
 It isn’t up to you to save classical music.
-It isn’t up to you to convince the world to love classical music—which is just as ridiculous a proposition as trying to catch the eye of a Hollywood star who doesn’t even know you exist, let alone consider loving you.
+It isn’t up to you to convince the world to love classical music—which is just as ridiculous a proposition as it sounds.
+Like trying to catch the eye of that Hollywood starlet you want to marry.
+Ain’t.
+Gonna.
+Happen.

 There’s no shame in turning back, despite the heavy peer pressure you feel to the contrary.